Ladies Who Lunch and Drink Tea

 “How is oolong processed differently than green tea?”

-I have to admit that in the past, dragonwells have been kind of boring to me because I just can’t seem to get too much flavor out of them.
+In the past, dragonwells have been kind of boring to me because I just can’t seem to get too much flavor out of them.
 However, I found this tea to be deliciously fresh, nutty and creamy.
 The quality is definitely there and I think the freshness of the leaf absolutely makes a difference.
 I could not resist getting an ounce of this which was pricey, but delicious.

-We did sample a few other oolongs, including a roasted dong ding from Taiwan.
+We sampled a few other oolongs, including a roasted dong ding from Taiwan.
 The thing that caught C.W.’s eye and tastebuds was a lovely white jasmine tea.
 Last week she sent me a message that she was enjoying her new tea and didn’t even miss her morning coffee.
 I may have made a convert to the tea way of life!

-The rest of my lunch was a tofu scramble with hijiki and roasted potatoes.
+Following the salad, I ordered a tofu scramble with hijiki and roasted potatoes.
 A glass of sauvignon blanc topped it off and made a delightful brunch for the hungry tea-drinking Ladies.

-This is an insanely inexpensive black tea you can buy in a bag, scented heavily with bergamot, spices and fruits.
+Czar Nicholas II is an insanely inexpensive black tea you can buy in a bag, scented heavily with bergamot, spices and fruits.
 Think of it as the poor man’s Kusmi, if you will.